Offer-Letters.com

 Employers are laying a trap to spring in Stage 3, when a formal offer is made.
 They are building in the ability to claim that "we thought you already agreed" to the prior terms they suggested.

-Put a different way, Employers have more leverage than the candidate in Stage 1 and Stage 2, and they try to accomplish as much as they can while they firmly hold most of the cards.
+Put a different way, employers have more leverage than the candidate in Stages 1 and 2, and they try to accomplish as much as they can while they firmly hold most of the cards.

 The second reason for more informal offers is to benefit the recruiter.
 Recruiters want to avoid presenting an Offer Letter that the candidate ultimately does not accept.
 The recruiter is ultimately evaluated and compensated in the short term for identifying candidates who accept offers, and a formal Offer Letter that is not accepted is an embarrassing strikeout.